-The art of the handwritten letter seems almost archaic at this point.
-The average household received just one personal letter every 10 weeks and that was back in 2015.
-Text messages are even being shortened to symbols and fragments.
+The art of handwritten letters seems almost archaic at this point.
+In fact, the average household received just one personal letter every 10 weeks — and that was back in 2015.
+And text messages are even being shortened to symbols and fragments.

 The personal and sometimes soul-baring way letters enable us to communicate can be therapeutic for some.
-We allow ourselves the time to really decide on what we want to say and how we want to say it.
+We allow ourselves the time to really decide what we want to say and how we want to say it.
 It allows us to reflect on our time and our feelings and express these emotions in a safe way.

-Cultivation of Writing Skills:
+Cultivation of Writing Skills

 Studies also show that kids who write letters when they are young are more likely to write letters when they are older.
 And many young people don’t even know how to address an envelope or position a stamp because they have literally never done it before.
-At camp, every camper writes letters and either learns or is reminded of how to properly compose a letter all the way through.
+At camp, every camper writes letters and learns how to properly compose a letter all the way through.

 Letter writing can help foster the concept of delayed gratification.
 When you sit down to write to your friend or your parent, you are not receiving an instant response.
 There is an anticipation on receiving a return.
 Delayed gratification shouldn’t be something that causes stress or anxiety.

-Artistry of Communication:
+Artistry of Communication

 Even though just about everything we do is saved somewhere in a cloud or a drive, letters become a special kind of memory that we can look back on for years to come.
 I still have letters and notes that I received from friends at camps and at schools and other activities and ever so often, I bring them out and read over them — maybe it was a birthday card from my mother or my grandfather or a note from a best friend.
 These pieces of paper become something much more than a fast-paced text.
 They become part of our journey.

-Our Valentine’s Day gift this year to current camp families was a set of pre-scripted cards for campers to use at camp this summer when writing home.
+Our Valentine’s Day gift this year to current camp families was a set of pre-scripted cards for campers to use while at camp this summer.
 We really hope that these cards help make writing even more fun and help facilitate things to write about if a camper is struggling.
 Because most young people aren’t used to writing letters, sometimes it’s good to have some prompts to really get the ideas going.